anneglienke/challenge_DE_Germany_2022Q1/README.md

 Two validation queries were created in order to make sure there was no duplicated, empty or null 'timestamps'.

-Three fields were created in the BI Analysts query:
- - `date_utc` - date field created from `datetime` to facilitate date aggregations.
- - `time_utc` - time field (%H:%i:%s) created from `datetime` to facilitate time aggregations.
- - `median_sentiment` - represents the numeric `median` field with text values such as 'positive','neutral','negative'.
-It was created to facilitate categorical analysis.

 <br />

 ## Future improvements